Key West

 Gay Culture in Key West

-The Key West AIDS Memorial pays respects to all of those that lost their lives and is the world's only official municipal monument of its kind, so is really worth a visit.
+The Key West AIDS Memorial pays respects to all of those who lost their lives and is the world's only official municipal monument of its kind, so it's worth a visit.

 Things To Do In Key West